stevo2588/RayTracer/ReadMe.txt

     RayTracer Project Overview
 ========================================================================

-RayTracer.cpp
+RayTracer
-    This is the main application source file.
+    This program is a ray tracing renderer, used to convert 3D files and functions into photo-realistic and non-realistic 2D images.

 /////////////////////////////////////////////////////////////////////////////
-Other standard files:
+Standard files:

 StdAfx.h, StdAfx.cpp
     These files are used to build a precompiled header (PCH) file